joseeden/joeden/docs/007-Amazon-Web-Services/004-AWS-Security/019-AAA-in-AWS.md

 - **SAML 2.0 based federation**

     - You can use your existing Active Directory.
-    - SAML stands for Security Assertion Markup Language
+    - SAML stands for Security Assertion Markup Language.
-    - Allows for the exchange of security data, including authentication authorization tokens to take place between an identity provider and a service provider.
+    - Allows for the exchange of security data.
+    - Includes authentication authorization tokens to take place between an identity provider and a service provider.
+    - For more information, please see [SAML.](/docs/005-Cybersecurity/003-Security-Architecture/021-Identity-Federation.md#saml)

 ### Identity Federation Standards